thomasmueller/bau-lang/doc/performance.md

 are often required to include benchmarks.
 It is expected that performance is measured.
-So it is a double-edged sword: many like to see benchmarks results, but many will criticise the result - no matter how the benchmarks are done or what the results show.
+So it is a double-edged sword: many like to see benchmarks results, but many will criticize the result - no matter how the benchmarks are done or what the results show.
 In the field of database engines, the "DeWitt Clause" is used, which prevents people (competitors) from publishing benchmark results.